-The late Sir James Malcolm, C.B.
-Malcolm sent a copy to Mr. Graham, with an inscription of "Jock's at the botto."
-In the fly-leaf the Johnstones of Alva.
+The schoolmaster lived to address have not, however, heen able to anthen-his old pupil as Sir John.
+There is an ancodote in the family. that on the ap-pearance of his "I of Persia," K.C.B.
+K.C.B.
+Malcolm sent a copy to Mr. Gra-ham, with an inscription. the fly-leaf of "Jock's at the botto. of it."
+I the Johnstones of Alva.
 One of the family was the wellknown "Governor Johnstone," whose influence at the India-House was not unwillingly exerted in behalf of the tenant of Burnfoot.
 By him a nomination to the military service of the Company was tendered to Mr. Malcolm for his son John before the close of 1780; but the extreme youth of the boy rendered it doubtful whether the offer could be turned to immediate account.
 The winter and spring passed away, and Jock remained in Eskdale, at the bottom of all the mischief as before.
 But in the course of the summer a visitor appeared at Burnfoot, who proposed to carry off the boy to London, and obtained the parents' ready consent.